 TH: I only became an editor for 7 Mondays in my final year.
 I read my first copy of the journal before attending the Mount Allison.
 When I got there I was eager to send in my work and eventually apply to be an editor.
 I think this speaks to the kind of symbiotic relationship there has been between contributors and editors; the journal, in its consistency and style, has earned the respect of many creative students who in turn want to participate.

-EM: How long has it been going for?
+JK: How long has it been going for?

 TH: In fact, this past year, the journal celebrated its 25th year, which is quite a feat for a publication of this type.
 Thaddeus Holownia, an accomplished photographer and professor who served as the head of the Fine Arts Department at Mount Allison before retiring recently, helped immensely with this longevity; he worked on it with the students for over two decades.

-EM: We used to have a student writing journal here at STU, but I'm given to understand it kept running into a problem where a senior student would bring it back, get an issue out, but never find a reliable way to keep momentum once they left.
+JK: We used to have a student writing journal here at STU, but I'm given to understand it kept running into a problem where a senior student would bring it back, get an issue out, but never find a reliable way to keep momentum once they left.
 I think our last effort was in 2016 as part of a senior project class.
 I'd like to find a solution, especially where I'm coming back as a part-time student to complete a Certificate of Honours Standing this year.
 What do you think is key to maintaining a project like that after its senior student staff leave Mt.
 A?

 TH: That's a great question.
 I am less equipped to answer this than Maia Herriot, James King, or Julia Crowell, who have each been editors for the journal since their earlier years studying at Mount Allison.
 Each year, the editorial board of 7 Mondays includes a couple of 1st or 2nd-year students to help with its continuation.
 The journal engages student writers as well as photographers; Mount Allison has its fair share of both and 7 Mondays serves as a consistent reflection of this work.
 The students of Mount Allison pay for the creation of the journal through a small fee added to their tuition.
 Alongside the support from the Mount Allison Students' Union, the Department of Fine Arts, and the Department of English, this fee helps to ensure a certain level of stability for the journal.

-EM: As I'm writing to you, I've just wrapped up and posted my conversation with UNB Fredericton's Eddie Dust from that AAUEC panel.
+JK: As I'm writing to you, I've just wrapped up and posted my conversation with UNB Fredericton's Eddie Dust from that AAUEC panel.
 During our talk I asked him about his decision to pursue a PhD in creative writing, and I'm wondering about your grad school plans, too.
 Was the choice to enroll in a Master's program as spontaneous as the choice to transfer to Mt.
 A?

 TH: In a way, it felt that spontaneous.
 It sounds less dramatic, though.